 reproduction of Luxor city while only six million visit the real

-Egyptian city of Luxor
+Egyptian city of Luxor," the paper lamented.

-" the paper lamented.
+Egyptian city of Luxor," the paper lamented.

 Check this Pyramid House out.
 It is said that the energy created within the shape of a pyramide has divine powers.
 But maybe you need to ask Mr. Hawass before you build your next pyramid house, or pyramid in the garden.